Never Done

-NEVER DONE is a self-funded initiative led by curator Adelaide Bannerman and developed in partnership with cultural institutions, to enable curators and artists to conduct research visits and residencies that promote their activity to new contacts, peers, and audiences.
-The selection of participants is based on research and invitation only from the curator, and on some occasion co-selected from open-calls with partners.
+NEVER DONE is a self-funded initiative led by curator Adelaide Bannerman and developed in partnership with cultural institutions; enabling curators and artists to conduct research visits and residencies that promote their activity to new contacts, peers, and audiences.
+The selection of participants is based on research and invitation from the curator, and on some occasions co-selected with partners.

 Jade Foster is an artist, curator and creative producer based in Nottingham, UK, and the 2020 recipient of the Curating Borders Residency which is organised in partnership between performingbordersLIVE20 and Never Done.